 She has served on several boards and committees and has been an active volunteer for a number of organizations, including Warner Nature Center and Big Brother/Big Sister.

 She lives with her husband, screenwriter Shawn Lawrence Otto, and their son in a wind-powered, passive solar home they designed and built with their own hands.

 Honors and Certifications

-State Auditor Otto is President-Elect of the National State Auditors Association (NSAA).
-She is also the Chair of the Human Resources Committee for NSAA and serves on several committees for the National Association of State Auditors, Comptrollers and Treasurers.
+State Auditor Otto is serving as President of the National State Auditors Association (NSAA).
+She is also the Chair of the Human Resources Committee for NSAA and serves on the Executive Committee of the National Association of State Auditors, Comptrollers and Treasurers.

 State Auditor Otto serves as Chair of the Collaborative Governance Council, which looks for more ways government can collaborate, cooperate, and innovate.
 She also serves on the Council on Local Results and Innovation, which has developed performance benchmarks and a performance benchmark system for cities and counties to adopt.